Nursing care for patients with atherosclerosis. What is the nursing process in atherosclerosis? Atherosclerosis of cerebral arteries

 3) psycho-emotional stress;

-4) increase in blood pressure;
+4) increased blood pressure;

 Conditions and diseases